pradeept95/ASP.NET-CORE-Api-Content-Wrapper/Helpers/Api.Helper.ContentWrapper.Core/readme.md

 ## Installing

-Below are the steps to use the Api.Helper.ContentWrapper.Core middleware into your ASP.NET Core app:
+Below are the steps to use the Api.ResultWrapper.AspNetCore middleware into your ASP.NET Core app:

 1) Declare the following namespace within Startup.cs

-using Api.Helper.ContentWrapper.Core.Extensions;
+using Api.ResultWrapper.AspNetCore.Extensions;

 2) Register the middleware below within the Configure() method of Startup.cs